arangodb/docs/3.6/oneshard.md

 results for collection accesses from the received parts followed by further processing.

 If the OneShard feature can be used for a query then the whole query is pushed to a DB-Server and executed on that server.
 The Coordinator will only get back the final result.
-This can reduce resource usage and communication overhead for the coordinator dramatically as shown below.
+This can reduce resource usage and communication overhead for the coordinator dramatically as shown in the next section.
+The Feature has shown some very positive effect on traversals, but it can not be used on edge collections of SmartGraphs.

+Note: It can be checked whether the OneShard feature is active or not by inspecting the explain output.
+If the list of rules contains `cluster-one-shard` then the feature is active for the given query.

 How to use the OneShard feature?
 --------------------------------